alexharri/website/posts/webgl-gradients.md

 <WebGLShader fragmentShader="multiple_waves_blur_1" width={800} height={200} />

 First off, the whole wave feels kind blurry.
-We don't seem to get those long, sharp edges that regularly occur in the final effect:
+We don't seem to get those long, sharp edges that appear in the final effect:

 <WebGLShader fragmentShader="final" width={1000} height={250} />

 Secondly, the blur feels like it has distinct "edges".
 It feels like it starts and stops abruptly at the edges.

-Let's tackle each of these to get a high quality blur.

-## Creating a quality blur
+## Making our blur look better

 Consider how we're calculating the alpha: